BCCDC-PHL/noro-phylo-nf/README.md

-# noro-phylo-nf
+# Norovirus Phylogenetics Pipeline

-Pipeline for performing multiple sequence alignment and phylogenetic tree construction / annotation.
+This is a bioinformatics pipeline for building interactive norovirus phylogenetics trees that can be visualized using the Augur / Nextstrain / Auspice workflow.